DxRaiL/RasPi/README.md

 # RasPi

-Various Raspberry Pi projects and tinkering
+For future projects and most of the stuff I'm just playing with